-9.4.1 Burden of Proof for Allegations of Academic Dishonesty: In the case of an academic dishonesty allegation which is disputed by the student, the burden of proof rests with the instructor of record to demonstrate by clear and convincing evidence that the alleged act(s) of academic
+- 9.4.1 Burden of Proof for Allegations of Academic Dishonesty: In the case of an academic dishonesty allegation which is disputed by the student, the burden of proof rests with the Course Director to demonstrate by clear and convincing evidence that the alleged act(s) of academic dishonesty occurred.
+Clear and convincing evidence is a level of proof, which may be said to be midway between preponderance of the evidence and beyond reasonable doubt. - 9.4.2 Evidentiary Materials Supporting Allegations of Academic Dishonesty - 9.4.2.1 In most circumstances, evidence supporting the faculty member's assertion of academic dishonesty should be presented in the form of documentary evidence and/or corroborating testimony from other OSU-COM faculty, administration, staff, or students. - 9.4.2.2 Only in instances in which no other supporting evidence is available should other students in a class be utilized to testify in support of an allegation of academic dishonesty. - 9.4.2.3 Because the student accused of academic dishonesty has the right to cross-examine the witnesses against him/her, written statements by persons not present at the ASC meeting normally will not be considered by the ASC.
+If a majority of the ASC concludes that such written statements are necessary, the record of the meeting shall include the reasons for the conclusion. - 9.4.2.4 Examples of documentary evidence found acceptable in past cases include: - 9.4.2.4.1 Examination papers with identical or highly similar answers, particularly when the answer on one or both examinations is incorrect, and when the faculty member can demonstrate that the papers were produced by students seated in close proximity to one another during an examination;

-- 9.4.2 Evidentiary Materials Supporting Allegations of Academic Dishonesty - 9.4.2.1 In most circumstances, evidence supporting the faculty member's assertion of academic dishonesty should be presented in the form of documentary evidence and/or corroborating testimony from other OSU-COM faculty, administration, staff, or students. - 9.4.2.2 Only in instances in which no other supporting evidence is available should other students in a class be utilized to testify in support of an allegation of academic dishonesty. - 9.4.2.3 Because the student accused of academic dishonesty has the right to cross-examine the witnesses against him/her, written statements by persons not present at the ASC meeting normally will not be considered by the ASC.
-If a majority of the ASC concludes that such written statements are necessary, the record of the meeting shall include the reasons for the conclusion. - 9.4.2.4 Examples of documentary evidence found acceptable in past cases include: - examination papers with identical or highly similar answers, particularly when the answer on one or both examinations is incorrect, and when the faculty member can demonstrate that the papers were produced by students seated in close proximity to one another during an examination; - written work submitted by the student in which plagiarism is charged when the faculty member can produce the original source(s) from which the work is alleged to have been taken; - improper source materials such as notes taken from a student during the course of an examination for which no such notes were allowed; and - text materials improperly in possession of a student during the examination.
+- 9.4.2.4.2 Written work submitted by the student in which plagiarism is charged when the faculty member can produce the original source(s) from which the work is alleged to have been taken; - 9.4.2.4.3 Improper source materials such as notes taken from a student during the course of an examination for which no such notes were allowed; and - 9.4.2.4.4 Text materials improperly in possession of a student during the examination.